-Color Mode: Allows the user to define the colours used to paint the stream lines:
+Color Mode: Allows the user to define the colors used to paint the stream lines:

-Monochrome: All the stream lines are drawn with the same colour, which can be adjusted with 'Change color'.

-Color: Allows the definition of the colour of the monochrome stream lines.
+Monochrome: All the stream lines are drawn with the same color, which can be adjusted with 'Change color'.
+Color: Allows the definition of the color of the monochrome stream lines.

-Stream contour filled: The colour of the streamlines changes, ala Contour Fill according to the modulus of the vector used to create the stream line.
+Stream contour filled: The color of the streamlines changes, ala Contour Fill according to the modulus of the vector used to create the stream line.

-Result contour filled: The stream lines are drawn with the colour scale of the current contour fill, i.e., the current contour fill is also drawn over the stream lines.
-If no contour fill is displayed, then the monochrome colour is used.
+Result contour filled: The stream lines are drawn with the color scale of the current contour fill, i.e., the current contour fill is also drawn over the stream lines.
+If no contour fill is displayed, then the monochrome color is used.